CtrlK

 Conciseness

-The skill is fairly dense and information-rich, but includes some redundancy (e.g., the supervisor spawn/wake/shutdown pattern is explained twice across sections, and the delegation lock table restates what could be a simpler rule).
+The skill is fairly dense and information-rich, but includes some redundancy (e.g., the supervisor spawn/wake/shutdown pattern is explained twice across sections, and the delegation lock table restates what could be a single rule).
 The ASCII architecture diagram and model selection guide add bulk but are mostly justified for a complex orchestration skill.
 Some tightening is possible.

 2 / 3